nanophysics/pymeas2019_noise/documentation/developer/README.md

 - File `tmp_filelock_stop_hard.txt`
 - File `tmp_filelock_stop_soft.txt`
   - The measurement creates these files and does NOT lock them.
-  - When the GUI removes this file, the measurment will stop.
+  - When the GUI removes this file, the measurement will stop.
   - The measurement deletes the files at exit.